 Local Phone: (530) 246-1225

-•Leashed dogs are allowed on most Whiskeytown trails.
+• Leashed dogs are allowed on Whiskeytown trails.

-•Admission is $5 a day, $10 a week or $25 annually.
-Day-use passes may be purchased at 11 pay-by-envelope stations throughout the park or at the Visitor Center.
+• Admission is $10 for up to seven days from date of purchase, or $40 for an annual pass.
+Passes may be purchased at 11 pay-by-envelope stations throughout the park or at the Visitor Center.

 • The Oak Bottom campground is operated by Forever Resorts, which also operates a marina and has boat rentals.

 Directions: from Interstate 5, take the Highway 44 West exit toward downtown Redding and Eureka.
 From downtown Redding, follow Highway 299 west toward Eureka for approximately 8 miles to reach the Visitor Center.

 Help us keep this trail beautiful and dog-friendly: